coderaiser/cloudcmd/HELP.md

 ### Environment Variables

-Some config options can be overriden with `environment variables` such:
+Some config options can be overridden with `environment variables` such:

 - `CLOUDCMD_TERMINAL` - enable terminal
 - `CLOUDCMD_TERMINAL_PATH` - set terminal path